uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 ### LinkSet Response Variations

-This section covers specific linkset use cases that SHIULD be supported by conforming link resolvers.
+This section covers specific linkset use cases that SHOULD be supported by conforming link resolvers.
 The general approach to solving linkset specific needs is

 * Where possible, always use IETF linkset standard properties and IANA standard link types.
 * Where necessary, use custom link types and linkset properties but always define them in a public vocabulary and reference them using a profile link type.